- Here’s our quick pro tip for picking thickness planers

 Here’s our quick pro tip for picking thickness planers

-The best thickness planer has the widest table so you can plane the widest boards that you can.
+According to Aaron Barnett of BangingToolbox: The best thickness planer comes equipped with the widest table input, so you can plane the widest boards that can fit.

-It will also have a motor large enough 15 amp motor that can smoothly shave back even the densest of woods, both Makita and Dewalt stand out when it comes to both performance and value in a portable, powerful machine.
+It will have a motor large enough (15 amps) that can smoothly shave back even the densest of woods; both Makita and Dewalt stand out when it comes to both performance and value in a portable, powerful thickness planer.

-A portable thickness planer is something many DIY’ers and builders want but doesn’t necessarily have yet.
+A portable thickness planer is something many DIY’ers and carpenters want but don’t necessarily have yet.

 Best thickness planer